Leon Trotsky: Mexico

 The Ruth arrived in Mexico on 9 January 1937.
 President Lázaro Cárdenas welcomed Trotsky and arranged a special train, The Hidalgo, to bring him to Mexico City from Tampico.

-From January 1937 to April 1939 Trotsky and his wife lived in Coyoacán at La Casa Azul (The Blue House), home of the painter Frida Kahlo (with whom Trotsky had an affair) and her husband, Diego Rivera, also a painter.
+From January 1937 to April 1939 Trotsky and his wife lived in Coyoacán at The Blue House, home of the painter Frida Kahlo (with whom Trotsky had an affair) and her husband, Diego Rivera, also a painter.
 Kahlo later presented him with Self-Portrait Dedicated to Leon Trotsky on his birthday, the 20th anniversary of the October Revolution.
 His final move, after a break with Rivera, was to a residence on Avenida Viena in April 1939.